logpai/loghub-2.0/README.md

 ## Datasets download

-Please first download the full datasets of LogPub via [Zenodo]().
-(Under organization, will be available ASAP.)
+Please first download the full datasets of LogPub via [Zenodo](https://zenodo.org/record/8275861).

 Then, you need to put these datasets into `full_dataset/` following the format of `2k_dataset`.